drodriguez97/Project_1-Bags/README.md

 union method for both ResizeableArrayBag.java and LinkedBag.java - (Priscilla)

-intersection method for both ResizeableArrayBag.java and LinkedBag.java - (Name goes here)
+intersection method for both ResizeableArrayBag.java and LinkedBag.java - (John)

-difference method for both ResizeableArrayBag.java and LinkedBag.java - (Name goes here)
+difference method for both ResizeableArrayBag.java and LinkedBag.java - (Daniel)

 ArrayBagTest.java (to test the three task methods) (Daniel)